-Open publication of peer reviews supports adhering to important principles of good research such as transparency and openness, and improve giving due credit to peer reviewers for their contributions.
-By supporting the Publish Your Reviews pledge, I, as an early career researcher choose a path for my approach to peer reviews and encourage other researchers to join us in improving this essential components of the scholarly publication process.
+Open publication of peer reviews supports adhering to important principles of good research such as openness and respect, improves giving due credit to peer reviewers for their contributions and encourages responsible review practices.
+By supporting the Publish Your Reviews pledge, early career researchers promote an ethical and transparent approach to peer reviews, and contribute to further improvement of this vital practice.

 “I chose to post a preprint as a way of sharing of findings earlier.
 It is important because a preprint is accessible online before the review process is completed.
 Furthermore, a preprint can be cited and readers can comment on it.
 The comments may be incorporated when the author is addressing reviewers’ remarks.”

 AUTHOR OF Knowledge, attitudes and practices regarding rabies and its control among dog owners in Kigali city, Rwanda

 “We decided to publish our paper as a pre-print to enable other colleagues to comment on our paper before it was peer-reviewed and published.
 Compared to the usual process of waiting a long time before being able to share your work, publishing in a preprint really gave us the opportunity to quickly share our findings and make necessary changes if needed.”